-FOREIGN SERVICES MESSAGES embraces Rudyard Kipling’s words through a series of stories, articles, and anecdotes centered around the author’s working life that paralleled two related phenomenon, which have shaped American life from then until now.
+FOREIGN SERVICES MESSAGES will embrace Rudyard Kipling’s words through a series of stories, articles, and anecdotes centered around my working life that paralleled two related phenomenon that have shaped American life from then until now.

 The Pioneering Age of Radio and Security

-From the transistor radio craze of the late 1950’s to the development of the wallet sized “pager” radio in the 1970’s the author’s “coming of age” led from service in the U.S. Army to an assignment on a Pacific isle, followed by a chance opportunity in the U.S. Foreign Service.
+From the transistor radio craze of the late 1950’s to the development of the wallet sized “pager” radio in the 1970’s my “coming of age” led from service in the U.S. Army to an assignment on a Pacific isle, followed by a chance opportunity in the U.S. Foreign Service.

 The Dawn of International Terrorism

-The author’s stories and anecdotes chronicle a regular guy’s risky assignments amid the so-called “dawn of international terrorism” from 1968 to 1979.
+My stories and anecdotes will chronicle a regular guy’s risky assignments amid the so-called “dawn of international terrorism” from 1968 to 1979.
 This period reflects the tumultuous times in the Foreign Service community amidst the backdrop of modern terrorism.